Anne Tamar-Mattis: Awards and recognition

-In 2010, Anne Tamar-Mattis was recognized as an Unsung Hero by KQED.
-2011 saw her elected to the American Law Institute, and in 2012 Anne was awarded the Barbara Nachtrieb Armstrong Award for Outstanding Advocacy on Behalf of Social Justice for Women.
+In 2010, Anne Tamar-Mattis was recognized as an "unsung hero" by KQED Inc. 2011 saw her elected to the American Law Institute, and in 2012 Anne was awarded the Barbara Nachtrieb Armstrong Award for Outstanding Advocacy on Behalf of Social Justice for Women.

+Honours

+In 2022, interACT awarded the Anne Tamar-Mattis Advocacy Award to American physician Arlene Baratz for being "an outstanding medical ally in the U.S. intersex movement and a parent of two intersex children".

 Personal life

-Tamar-Mattis lives with her partner, intersex activist and medical doctor, Suegee Tamar-Mattis.
-They are the parents of two children.
-In 2012, they appeared in the documentary feature, Intersexion.
+Tamar-Mattis lives with her partner, intersex activist and physician, Suegee Tamar-Mattis.
+In 2012, they both appeared in the documentary film, Intersexion.
+They are parents of two children.